angelalonso/linux_simracing/GTR2/GTR2_Career_Mode/README.md

 Turn 2 - right:

     Tighter, so ease off the gas, maybe downshift.
     Watch your exit.

 Turns 3, 4 - S-bend after the bridge:

     Only spot where you'll need to brake.
 Start braking just after the bridge ends, hug the apex, then aim for a late apex on the left turn.
+    This is the best turn to practice using the whole track and trail braking.
     Mind not to run wide entering the tunnel.

 Turn 5 - right: